 Maritime medical negligence cases for injured crewmen are extremely complex.
 All medical negligence cases are difficult to prove, and proving negligence in maritime medical negligence claims may be more difficult than land-based medical negligence claims.
 In some factual situations involving medical treatment for injuries occurring at sea, the vessel owner and employer may have all of the defense available to shoreside doctors who provided the negligent care.
 Proving that the shipboard negligence “caused” additional damages to the crewman is an important component to any maritime negligence claim.
 The Jones Act is a powerful law that lessens the causation burden of proof that is necessary to establish liability for maritime medical negligence claims.

-Beard represents injured seamen, commercial fishermen and fish processors on a contingency fee basis.
-You owe Beard no fees unless he successfully recovers damages in your case.
-He has 30 years of experience in representing injured seamen, commercial fishermen and fish processors.
-Call Beard toll free at 1 800-621-1091 to discuss your potential claim.
+Johnson Beard & Trueb PC represent injured seamen, commercial fishermen and fish processors on a contingency fee basis.
+You owe no fees unless they successfully recover damages in your case.
+Johnson Beard & Trueb PC have over 75 years of combined experience in representing injured seamen, commercial fishermen and fish processors.
+Call them toll free at 1 800-621-1091 to discuss your potential claim.